eddie-energy/eddie/docs/1-running/region-connectors/region-connector-dk-energinet.md

 ## Prerequisites

 - You have to have an account at the [Eloverblik](https://eloverblik.dk/customer/login) web portal.
-- In this web portal you have to generate an API key, also called refreshToken in this region-connector's context, which you have to provide when sending a request.
+- In this web portal you have to generate an API key, also called refreshToken in this region connector's context, which you have to provide when sending a request.

 ## Configuration of the Region Connector